lzw108/RAAR/README.md

 # RAAR: Retrieval Augmented Agentic Reasoning for Cross-Domain Misinformation Detection

+The code is being organized and will be released soon...

 ## Models in RAAR

 There are a series of RAAR models, including RAAR-8b, RAAR-14b, MisSFT-8b, and MisSFT-14b.